Components and providers isolation

 MainDbConnection = NewType("MainDbConnection", Connection)

-Once you have different types dishka can now understand which one is used in each place
+Once you have different types dishka can now understand which one is used in each place.

-In the third situation you actually have mini-applications inside bigger one with their own scopes and event lifecycle.
+In the third situation you actually have mini-applications inside a bigger one with their own scopes and event lifecycle.
 So just create multiple containers.

 The different thing is when you have a bunch of different types and you do not want or even cannot replace them with new types as in p.1.
 For this case we have a different concept - components.